Langtang, Helambu and Manaslu were the three trekking areas hardest hit by the 2015 earthquake and aftershocks. It was horrific.

 - no internet access in 2014

-- no teacher, no school.
+- no teachers, no schools.
 Older kids go away to boarding school.

 - no active monastery, no monks